DDVP95/BasicDailyChessPuzzle/README.md

 chess.js (move validation)

-Bootstrap / TailwindCSS (UI)
+Bootstrap / TailwindCSS

-📚 What I Learned
+What I learned
-This project covers:

-Google OAuth2 with Spring Security
+Google OAuth2 integration with Spring Security

-Environment variables for security

-JPA/Hibernate with MySQL
+Managing secrets with environment variables

+Database integration with Hibernate and JPA

-Password salting & hashing
+Password salting and hashing

-Logging & debugging
+Logging and debugging

-Integration of chess.js
+Using chess.js in combination with a backend

-📜 License
+License
 This project is licensed under the MIT License – see the LICENSE file for details.

-🎯 Future Improvements
+Future improvements

-✅ Leaderboard system
+Leaderboard system

-✅ Puzzle difficulty levels
+Puzzle difficulty levels

-✅ Improved UI/animations
+Better UI with animations

-✅ User-submitted chess puzzles
+Allow users to submit their own chess puzzles

-📧 Contact
+Contact
-For questions: dominikvalledor2@gmail.com
+For questions or feedback: dominikvalledor2@gmail.com